 The armor grants Aric the following abilities:

 - Energy blasts: The armor is able to fire green energy blasts from barrels in the suit's forearms.
 Shanhara has an apparently inexhaustible power source for these blasts.
+Aric has destroyed and aircraft carrier, and a submarine with a single blast.

 - Lightning constructs: The armor is able to generate solid weapons from lightning.
 Aric typically forms his signature lightning sword with this ability, though other users such as Gafti have shown that other weapons can be created as well.